b-hayes/CLI/readme.md

         //either return output or just output directly its up to you. echo "I work with no arguments.";
         if ($anything !== null) {
-            echo " But thanks for providing me with:";
+            echo " But thanks for providing me with: ";
             var_dump($anything);
         }
     }